Our Directors

 Executive Director

-Karel Williams is a First Nations woman who is based in Canberra and has family connections to the palawa and Western Arrernte Nations.
-Karel became our Executive Director in June 2020 after joining Burbangana in October 2019 as an Associate and as our Lead Business Development and Operations.
+Karel Williams is a First Nations woman who is based on Ngunnawal Country in Canberra and who has family connections to the palawa and Western Arrernte Nations.
+Karel became our Executive Director in June 2020 after joining Burbangana in October 2019 as an Associate and as our Lead, Business Development and Operations.

 Karel has extensive management and leadership experience in First Nations affairs at national and regional levels.
 She has also worked in Indigenous affairs at an international level.
 She has substantial experience in research, strength-based organisational reviews, strategic planning, policy analysis, development, implementation and review, and program management.